 A wooden peel is a little more high-maintenance than other materials.
 It must be dried after washing to prevent warping, and it must occasionally be rubbed down with mineral oil to prevent stains and odors.
 Wooden peels are also thicker and harder to slide under the pizza compared to other peels.
-On the plus side, pizza dough is less likely to stick to a wooden peel.
+On the brighter side, it is far less likely for pizza dough to stick to a wooden peel.

-A steel pizza peel is the easiest to clean, but raw dough might stick to it.
-Steel is the thinnest material for pizza peels and easily slides under a pizza.
-You can help prevent sticking by dusting the peel with flour or cornmeal before transferring raw pizza to the oven.
+A steel pizza peel will be your easiest option to clean, but raw pizza dough may stick to it.
+As the thinnest material used for pizza peels, steel will easily slide under your pizza.
+You can avoid any sticking by dusting the pizza peel with cornmeal or flour before transferring raw pizza to the oven.
 With your pizza stone and pizza peel, you’ll feel like the owner of your own pizza shop.

 How to Keep Your Stone From Cracking

 If you open your oven door and see a cracked pizza stone, your heart might break, too.
 These wonderful stone slabs can fissure if they aren’t used with caution.
-Common reasons a pizza stone breaks include:
+Common reasons for a pizza stone to break include:

-- Temperature change: Putting a cold stone in a hot oven may give it a temperature shock and cause it to break.
+- Temperature change: Placing a cold stone into a hot oven may create a temperature shock and cause the stone to break.

-- Moisture: Too much moisture or oil can weaken the stone and cause it to crack.
-Always make sure your stone is dry before putting it into the oven.
+- Moisture: Excessive moisture from water or oil can weaken the pizza stone and eventually crack the stone.
+Double-check that the pizza stone is dry before placing it into the oven.

-- Cold food: Be careful placing cold dough or frozen pizza on a hot stone.
+- Cold food: Be careful when placing a frozen pizza or cold dough on a hot stone.
 Remember, an extreme temperature difference can cause a crack.
-Use dough that is warm or room-temperature.
+Use dough that is warm or room temperature.
 Avoid putting a frozen pizza on your stone altogether.

 - Too much handling: We understand.
 You love your pizza stone.
 But before you consider cuddling with your pizza stone, realize that too much handling can weaken it.
 It’s best to try to leave it in the oven to minimize handling.
 If you are worried about other food getting on it, protect your stone by wrapping it in foil when not in use.